defineEditor/cla-mirror/README.md

     "cache": {
         "enabled": false,
         "includeFilter": [],
-        "excludeFilter": ["health", "mdr/lastupdated", "mdr/products", ".*/root/.*"],
+        "excludeFilter": ["health", "mdr/lastupdated", "mdr/products", ".*/root/.*", "mdr/search/.*"],
         "cacheFolder": "/path/to/cache/folder"
     }
+    "cors": {
+        "enabled": false,
+        "origins": ["*"]
     }
+}
 ```

 The mirror support basic caching functionality, to use it, change ***cache.enabled*** value to true.
 * cache.enabled - controls whether cache is used.
-* includeFilter - array of endpoint regexes which are cached.
+* cache.includeFilter - array of endpoint regexes which are cached.
 If none specified, all endpoints are cached, except for those specified in excludeFilter.
-* excludeFilter - array of endpoint regexes which are not cached.
+* cache.excludeFilter - array of endpoint regexes which are not cached.
 It is suggested to use values from the example above.
-* cacheFolder - path to the folder where cached values will be stored.
+* cache.cacheFolder - path to the folder where cached values will be stored.
+* cors.enalbed - controls whether cross-origin resource sharing is used.
+* cors.origins - array of origins which are allowed.
+Value "*" allows all origins.

 ### Installation